 No Products in the Cart

 Heading to the hospital with your first baby is a strange experience.
 You walk into triage as a couple, and you leave as parents!
-To me, the hospital bag was the most important item to have ready at month seven during my first pregnancy.
+To me, the hospital bag for mom and baby was the most important item to have ready at month seven during my first pregnancy.
 I kept the bag in a specific spot so my husband or I would remember to grab it on the way out the door for the hospital.
 With the second, I never got to pack a bag because she came early.
 Thankfully I knew exactly what I did and didn’t need for the hospital stay this time around and could keep items at a minimum.
 I would suggest checking with your hospital first before packing your bag.
 Our hospital offered most of the essentials for postpartum care for myself and newborn care for my babies.

 I bought a nice sized overnight bag to fit 2-3 days worth of clothes in.
 Remember, we’re only packing the essentials.
 It’s going to the hospital, so don’t invest in anything too expensive.